-On October 8, 2003, the Company announced that it would close Vector Tobacco's Timberlake, North Carolina cigarette manufacturing facility in order to reduce excess tobacco production capacity and improve operating efficiencies company-wide.
+TIMBERLAKE RESTRUCTURING.
+In October 2003, the Company announced that it would close Vector Tobacco's Timberlake, North Carolina cigarette manufacturing facility in order to reduce excess tobacco production capacity and improve operating efficiencies company-wide.
 Production of the QUEST line of low nicotine and nicotine-free cigarettes, as well as production of Vector Tobacco's other cigarette brands, has been moved to Liggett's state-of-the-art manufacturing facility in Mebane, North Carolina.

 The Mebane facility currently produces in excess of 9 billion units per year, but maintains the capacity to produce 16 billion units per year.
-Vector Tobacco has contracted with Liggett Group to produce its cigarettes and has transitioned production from Timberlake to Mebane.
-All production ceased at Timberlake by December 31, 2003.
+Vector Tobacco has contracted with Liggett to produce its cigarettes, and all production was transitioned from Timberlake to Mebane by December 31, 2003.
 As part of the transition, Vector eliminated approximately 150 positions.

-As a result of these actions, the Company recognized pre-tax restructuring and impairment charges of \$21,521, of which \$21,300 was taken in 2003 and the remaining \$221 was taken in the first quarter of 2004.
-Machinery and equipment to be disposed of was reduced to estimated fair value less costs to sell during 2003 and is being carried on the accompanying consolidated balance sheets as assets held for sale.
-The asset impairment charges are based on management's current estimates of the values the Company will be able to realize on sales of the excess machinery and equipment, and may be adjusted in future periods based on the actual amounts realized.
+As a result of these actions, the Company recognized pre-tax restructuring and impairment charges of \$21,521, of which \$21,300 was taken in 2003 and the remaining \$221 was recognized in the first quarter of 2004.
+Machinery and equipment to be disposed of was reduced to estimated fair value less costs to sell during 2003 and was carried on the accompanying December 31, 2003 consolidated balance sheets as assets held for sale.
+The asset impairment charges were based on management's estimates of the values the Company would be able to realize on sales of the excess machinery and equipment, and were adjusted in future periods based on the actual amounts realized.

-On June 4, 2004, a wholly-owned subsidiary of Vector Tobacco entered into an agreement to sell the Timberlake facility, along with all equipment, which sale closed on July 13, 2004.
+In June 2004, a wholly-owned subsidiary of Vector Tobacco entered into an agreement to sell the Timberlake facility, along with all equipment, which sale closed in July 2004.
 (Refer to Note 4.)
 The Company decreased the asset impairment accrual as of June 30, 2004 to reflect the actual amounts to be realized from the Timberlake sale and to reduce the values of other excess Vector Tobacco machinery and equipment in accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
-The Company further adjusted the previously recorded restructuring accrual as of June 30, 2004 to reflect additional employee severance and benefits, contract termination, and associated costs resulting from the Timberlake sale.
+The Company further adjusted the previously recorded restructuring accrual as of June 30, 2004 to reflect additional employee severance and benefits, contract termination and associated costs resulting from the Timberlake sale.
 No charge to operations resulted from these adjustments as there was no change to the total impairment and restructuring accruals previously recognized.
+During the third quarter of 2004, the Company recognized a restructuring charge of \$175 in connection with additional employee severance and benefit costs relating to the Timberlake sale.